Hierarchy

 Public pages will display the hierarchy as a tree.
 Groupings with items in them will be links; groupings without any items will be displayed in plain text.

-The links in the hierarchy will point to a custom public page, in the form yourinstallation.org/s/your-site/hierarchy/01.
+Depending on your site settings, each link in the hierarchy will point to a public page, in the form yourinstallation.org/s/your-site/hierarchy/01.
 This will display the chosen hierarchy at left, and all the items contained in the given grouping at right (either all the items in the attached item set, or including all the children items as per your site settings).

 Note